opendatasoft/ods-documentation/source/creating_content_with_studio/index.rst

 Two years later, the page has become obsolete.
 Paul decides to unpublish it.
 The page now has a Not Published status, and a Draft tag.

 .. warning::
     There is no page versioning in the Studio.
-The following actions are irreversible :
+The following actions are irreversible:

     - After you delete a page, it cannot be recovered.
     - If you publish a page that already has the status Published, the new published version will replace the previous one.